darkMatter781x/781X_NB/entries/2025/7/8/game_analysis.typ

       - This was found to be a problem during High Stakes while scoring on wall stakes and climbing the ladder
     - Inserting blocks into the goal

-#let image-width=2.86in
+  #let image-width = 2.86in

   #grid(
     columns: (1fr, image-width),
     inset: 0.5em,
     [
       - Intaking different orientations of blocks
         - A block is an 18 sided object with a maximum diameter of 3.84” and a minimum of 3.23”, so the *sides have different face shapes*
         - The medium size limits the ability to possess an excess of blocks
       - The long goals have a minimum diameter of 3.61” which is smaller than the maximum diameter of the block, meaning when scored, they *have to be oriented very specifically*
       - We also have to *raise the blocks up* to the height of the goal

     ],
     [
       #figure(image("block_dimensions.png"), caption: [Block dimensions from the V5RC Game Manual])
-    ]
+    ],
   )

-#figure(image("longgoal_dimensions.png", width: 70%),
-caption: [Long Goal Dimensions from V5RC Game Manual])
+  #figure(image("longgoal_dimensions.png", width: 70%), caption: [Long Goal Dimensions from V5RC Game Manual])

   == Point Value Analysis
   In a VRC Push Back match, points may be scored in the following ways:

   - A block is placed in…
     - A Long Goal
     - A Center Goal
   - In the endgame, a robot parks in the Park Zone
   - The alliance wins the autonomous bonus

   === Point Breakdown

-  #figure(table(
+  // TODO: Add color to the point breakdown table

+  #figure(
+    table(
       columns: (1.1fr, 0.8fr, 1.25fr, 1.5fr),
       rows: 8,
       inset: 10pt,
       table.header([], [*Point Value*], [*Total Object Amount*], [*Maximum Points Possible*]),

       [Block Scored], [3], [44], [132],

-    [Controlled Zone in a Long Goal], [10],
+      [Controlled Zone in a Long Goal], [10], [2], [20],
-    [2], [20],

       [Controlled Center Goal - Upper], [8], [1], [8],

       [Controlled Center Goal - Lower], [6], [1], [6],

       [2 Parked Robots], [30], [1], [30],

       [Autonomous Bonus], [10], [1], [30],

       [Highest Score Possible], [], [], [*206*],
     ),

     caption: [Point Breakdown of Each Scoring Method in Push Back.
-Highest possible score assumes all blocks are scored in the Goals])
+Highest possible score assumes all blocks are scored in the Goals], )

   As seen in Table 1, scoring blocks goals hold the highest proportion of total score in a Push Back match.
-- If an alliance scores all 44 blocks, the maximum amount, in the goals, the 132 points is 64% of the 206 total possible score.
+  - If an alliance scores all 44 blocks, the maximum amount, in the goals, the 132 points is *64% of the 206 total possible score*.
-  - Based on this, it should be a priority for a team to score Triballs in an alliance goal.
+    - Based on this, it should be a *priority for a team to score blocks in the goals*
+  - If an alliance double parks the, 30 points is *15% of the total possible score*.
+    - This is also a more reliable source of points than scoring blocks, so it should be a *priority in the endgame*.

+  // TODO: Add a pie chart and tied match breakdown analysis

 ]